-Phi Kappa Phi today announced the Session B recipients of a 2018 Phi Kappa Phi Study Abroad Grant.
+Phi Kappa Phi recently announced the Session B recipients of a 2017 Study Abroad Grant.
 The $1,000 grants were awarded to 25 students across the nation.

-“Studying abroad provides students with an important opportunity to experience learning in a culture other than their own,” said Society Executive Director Dr. Mary Todd.
-“We are pleased to help open doors to expanded global knowledge and meaningful engagement with different cultures through our study abroad grants.”
+“Study abroad offers students a valuable learning experience with a culture other than their own,” said Society Executive Director Dr. Mary Todd.
+“Phi Kappa Phi is pleased to help open doors to expanded global knowledge and meaningful engagement with different cultures through our study abroad grants.”

 Established in 2001, the Study Abroad Grant Program has awarded more than $800,000 to undergraduate students.
-The grants are part of the Society’s robust portfolio of award programs, which give nearly $1 million each year to outstanding students and members through graduate and dissertation fellowships, funding for post-baccalaureate development, and grants for local, national and international literacy initiatives.
+In addition to these grants, the Society awards $1.4 million each biennium to qualifying students and members through graduate fellowships, funding for post-baccalaureate development, member and chapter awards, and grants for local, national and international literacy initiatives.

-For the complete list of recipients, click here.
-The application process for 2019 will open on December 15, 2018.
+For the complete list of recipients from Session B of the program, click here.
+The application process for Session A will open December 15, 2017.